blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

 * Also, we do not need to have a back office for this integration, we can build this functionality in Salesforce. *
 ## Setting up objects and fields.
-First, let's create our WhatsApp Message object.
-In this tutorial I'll call it "WhatsApp Message".
+First, let"s create our WhatsApp Message object.
+In this tutorial I"ll call it "WhatsApp Message".
 If you choose to use another name make sure to change it in all occurences later in this tutorial.
-The fields that'll need are:
+The fields that"ll need are:
 - ACK.
 Picklist:
   - sent
   - delivered